kidfearless/output-info-plugin/README.md

   - Calling the OutputInfo stocks are probably slow and not recommended

 ### ToDo
-  - Parse entities from `OnLevelInit` instead of using 3rd party extensions/plugins.
+  - Possibly add better late loading support without `stripper_dump` functionality.
+  - Handle more data internally instead of relying on reading and writing to files.